Auria24/Auria24/README.md

 # Hi there, I'm Auria 👋

-I'm a passionate developer with interests in Python, web development, and machine learning.
+I'm a passionate developer with interests in Python, and machine learning.
 I love exploring new technologies and constantly improving my skills.
 Welcome to my GitHub profile!

 ## 🚀 About Me